 Sixteen new students captured viruses found in soil on campus.
 In biology courses stretching across two semesters, they isolated some of the viruses that prey on a certain strain of bacteria and analyzed the viruses’ genomes.
 The students will be listed as authors of new genome contributions to the National Center for Biotechnology Information database.

-“I never thought I’d get to do something like this,” Danny Tsang said as he tended to a sample of his bacteriophagic virus — or “phage” — which he dubbed “Uncooperative” because of its voracious appetite.
+“I never thought I’d get to do something like this,” Danny Zeng said as he tended to a sample of his bacteriophagic virus — or “phage” — which he dubbed “Uncooperative” because of its voracious appetite.
 “If I don’t check it every 24 hours, then there’s no more bacteria,” he said.
 Virus names chosen by other students ranged from “Avani” to “Melvin.”

 “Compared to other colleges, we’re way ahead of the game,” Warren Campbell said, noting that as a first-year student he has used tools like an electron microscope and processes such as gel electrophoresis, and has been able to collaborate closely with professors.